MJ-Davies/beehive-directory/README.md

 - As a user, I want to know **how many hives are of a specified color**.
 - As a user, I want to **filter by pollen source** in the order of primary, secondary, and irrelevant.
--	As a user, I want to **find the most common province or territory** where hives are located.
+-	As a user, I want to **find the number of hives in a unique location**.